Six EU States Voice severe Concern Over Pfizer Vaccine Delays - UrduPoint

 Six EU States Voice 'severe Concern' Over Pfizer Vaccine Delays

-Six European Union health ministers signed a letter to the European Commission on Friday to express "severe concern" over delivery delays for the coronavirus vaccine developed by BioNTech and Pfizer
+Six European Union countries signed a letter to the European Commission on Friday to express "severe concern" over delivery delays for the coronavirus vaccine developed by BioNTech and Pfizer

-Vilnius, (APP - UrduPoint / Pakistan Point News - 15th Jan, 2021 ) :Six European Union health ministers signed a letter to the European Commission on Friday to express "severe concern" over delivery delays for the coronavirus vaccine developed by BioNTech and Pfizer.
+Vilnius, (APP - UrduPoint / Pakistan Point News - 15th Jan, 2021 ) :Six European Union countries signed a letter to the European Commission on Friday to express "severe concern" over delivery delays for the coronavirus vaccine developed by BioNTech and Pfizer.

 Ministers from Denmark, Estonia, Finland, Latvia, Lithuania and Sweden said in their letter that the situation was "unacceptable" and "decreases the credibility of the vaccination process".